NotebookLM MCP Structured MCP Server

 What are the key features of NotebookLM MCP Structured?

-Client-side prompt structuring to enforce document fidelity.
-Dual-phase instructions (Pre-send transformation and Post-receive handling).
-Automatic citation requirements for every claim made by the AI.
-Multi-language support for structured prompts and responses.
+Client-side prompt structuring to enforce source fidelity.
+Strict citation requirements for every claim.
+Prevents Claude from adding external knowledge to NotebookLM responses.
+Multilingual support for structured prompts.
 Transparency mechanism to verify structured prompts via NotebookLM chat history.

 What can I use NotebookLM MCP Structured for?